Americans killed in Kenya helicopter crash were avid travelers

 "He had the greatest soul and he had the greatest love for humanity," Ann Forti said during a phone interview Monday.
 "This wasn't an ordinary man."

-"Kyle touched so many lives," she told NBC News, saying it was "unbelievable that he is gone."
+"Kyle touched so many lives," she said, adding it was "unbelievable that he is gone."

-According to Brett Stapper, his brother, Brandon, was best friends with the guys on the trip.
-Brett said he had been in Kenya but left Friday, the same day his brother arrived in the country with his girlfriend, Gehane Ribeyre.
+According to Brett Stapper, his brother, Brandon, was best friends with the men on the trip.
+Brett Stapper said he had been in Kenya but left Friday, the same day his brother arrived in the country with his girlfriend, Gehane Ribeyre.

-Stapper, who described himself on Instagram as a "travel addict, book worm" and an entrepreneur, documented his arrival to Kenya in several Instagram posts.
+Brandon Stapper, who described himself on Instagram as a "travel addict, book worm" and an entrepreneur, documented his arrival in Kenya in several Instagram posts.

-In one video, Stapper and his friends are seen riding through a safari looking at animals.
+In one video, he and his friends are seen riding through a safari looking at animals.
 Another video shows the group bonding with locals.

+Brett Stapper said they were all invited to Kenya by Burke, who had recently purchased a place from where he planned to start offering helicopter tours for entrepreneurs.

 "Brandon was very, very passionate.
-Anything he did, he tried to go at it at the highest level," Brett said, describing his brother as having a passion for travel and was "addicted to seeing and exploring the world.”
+Anything he did, he tried to go at it at the highest level," he said, describing his brother as having a passion for travel and being "addicted to seeing and exploring the world.”

 "He was amazing.
 Such a good human.
 He was just loved by everyone in San Diego," he said.

-According to the Kenya Civil Aviation Authority, two helicopters took off from Lake Turkana Central Island just after 8:30 p.m. on Sunday when one of the aircrafts "lost contact and crashed."
+According to the Kenya Civil Aviation Authority, two helicopters had taken off from Lake Turkana Central Island just after 8:30 p.m.
+Sunday when one of them "lost contact and crashed."

 Burke and Callahan had been in Kenya since December, according to Instagram posts.
 Burke's last post was a Valentine's Day message to Callahan on Feb.
 15.